My son loves video games. He spends hours every day in his room playing them.

 approach is moderation.

-consistent limits on time spent using any media.
-This includes playing
+recommend that parents place limits on time spent using any media.

 Keep the video game console in a common area of the house, not your son's room.

-That way you can catch any inappropriate content in the games he's playing, and
+That way you can catch any inappropriate content in the games he plays, and he'll

 Make sure your son has other appealing choices: sports, activities, chances to

 socialize with friends, and downtime to be creative.
-If you continue to have concerns
+If you still have concerns about